tobymao/sqlglot/posts/onboarding.md

      …,
 ```

-In this dialect, the `LOG2()` function calculates a logarithm of base 2, which is represented in SQLGlot by the general `exp.Log` expression and a parameter representing the logarithm’s base.
+In this dialect, the `LOG2()` function calculates a logarithm of base 2, which is represented in SQLGlot by the general `exp.Log` expression.

-In this dialect, the `LOG2()` function calculates a logarithm of base 2, which is represented in SQLGlot by the general `exp.Log` expression; The base and the user-inputted value are stored in the node's arguments i.e the former is stored as an integer literal in `this` while the latter is stored in `expression`.
+The logarithm base and the user-specified value to `log` are stored in the node's arguments.
+The former is stored as an integer literal in the `this` argument, and the latter is stored in the `expression` argument.

 ## Generator
 After the parser has created an AST, the generator module is responsible for converting it back into SQL code.

-Each dialect’s Generator class defines the following:
+Each dialect’s Generator class may specify:

 - A set of flags such as `ALTER_TABLE_INCLUDE_COLUMN_KEYWORD`.
 As with the parser, these flags control the behavior of base Generator methods.